DETAILED ACTION

 Lastly, Kadekar et al teaches, “Of note, our modified miRNA had a better therapeutic effect compared with the commercially available mimics.
 Because we employed natural nucleotides for modifying miRNA, it would also limit any undesired toxicity that may arise from modified nucleotides generally used in commercial mimics.
 Such a design could be adapted to other clinically relevant miRNAs, which could address some of the off-target effects associated with the recruitment of undesired strands.
 We believe that our design strategy will also open new avenues for researchers to study individual strand activity of different miRNAs.”, (page 601, column 1, paragraph 1).

-Thus, claims 3-6 are unpatentable over Leedman et al in view of Kadekar et al.
+Accordingly, the rejection of claims 4 and 6 are maintained for being unpatentable over Leedman et al in view of Kadekar et al.

 Double Patenting